mvcds/my-library/carreer/development/programming/security/Security in Microservices vs Monoliths.md

 If each microservice has its own access control mechanism, communication between them requires constant authentication[^1].

+---

+It's pretty common for microservices to run in [[Container]]s, and thus it's a good idea to automatize security practices for each container

 [^1]: Check [[Mutual Transport Layer Security|MTLS]]